20 Smart Home Tips and Tricks to Optimize Your Smart Home

 1) Your network matters.

-A solid home networking setup and a strong and reliable network are critical to a smooth-operating smart home.
+A solid home networking setup and a reliable network are critical to a smooth-operating smart home.
 We’ve written a blog on the best Wi-Fi routers for smart homes to steer you in the right direction.
-You’ll also want to optimize your network: here are five networking tips to implement immediately to improve smart home network performance.
+You’ll also want to optimize your network.

 2) Start small, but plan it out first.

 While it’s tempting to buy all the smart home technology you can afford immediately, that’s not always the best idea.
-“Map” out your smart home first: this will give you an idea of what you need and how much you’ll need to budget.
-Start with only a few devices at first, then build from there.
+“Map” out your smart home first.
+This gives you an idea of what you need and how much you’ll need to budget.
+Start with only a few devices, then build from there.
 The installation process isn’t always smooth, although it’s improved.
 See our smart home beginner’s guide for recommendations on where to start.

 3) Consider a smart home hub.

-4) Use a smart speaker (or smart displays).
+4) Use a smart speaker (or smart display).

-With so many companies making smart home gadgets, the number of apps you’ll need will be unwieldy before long.
+With so many companies making smart home gadgets, the number of apps you’ll need will grow.
 Consider using a smart speaker or smart display to control your devices by voice commands.
-It’s much quicker.
 Our preference is Amazon Alexa.
 However, we’ve also published a comparison between Alexa, Google Assistant, and Siri, which you might want to read.

 6) Use geofencing.

-While the term sounds super complicated, geofencing is pretty simple.
+While the term sounds complicated, geofencing is pretty simple.
 When you enter and leave your home, your smart home turns on (or turns off) devices in and around your home based on your settings.
-This is especially useful in smart thermostats, so you’re not heating or cooling an empty house.
+This is especially useful for smart thermostats, as you’re not heating or cooling an empty house.

 7) Get to know your home’s wiring.

-While most smart home devices won’t require you to hardwire them to a source of electricity, some will.
-In older homes, you may be missing wiring, such as a ground or neutral wire in switches and plugs or the “C” wire to your thermostat.
+While most smart home devices won’t require you to hardwire them to a source of electricity, some do.
+You may be missing wiring in older homes, such as a ground or neutral wire in switches and plugs or the “C” wire to your thermostat.
 If this is the case, your home’s wiring is incompatible.

 8) Opt for smart light switches over smart lights.